anbarasiu/fluid/_posts/2020-08-14-self-organising-team.md

 ### Technical (How)

--   Understands the problem statement in terms of customer need and could propose an appropriate technical solution.
+-   Understands the problem statement in terms of the customer need and could propose an appropriate technical solution.

 -   Can independently execute and implement the technical solution without a senior guide.